oasci/pitt-biosc1540-2024f/biosc1540/syllabus/philosophy.md

     This page is a work in progress and is subject to change at any moment.

 I will do my best to avoid mistakes, but they can happen.
-If you see grammar or spelling issues or need clarification on passages that don't have the DRAFT admonition, feel free to tell me about it so I can correct it.
+If you see grammar or spelling issues or need clarification on passages that don't have the DRAFT admonition, feel free to tell me so I can correct them.